Melak12/react-modular-boilerplate/README.md

-# React Modular Boilerplate
+# React Modular Boilerplate for Enterprise Apps

-The well structured with modular (feature based) oriented architecture template (**starter kit**) for building medium to enterprise react web app.

 🚀 Quickly dive into your product development without worring about the folder structure and configurations.

+This is well structured template (**starter kit**) with modular (feature-driven) architecture for building medium to enterprise react web app.

+In his artcle [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html) Bob Martin says: <br/>
+&nbsp; "Your architectures should tell readers about the system, not about the frameworks you used in your system.
+If you are building a health-care system, then when new programmers look at the source repository, their first impression should be: “Oh, this is a heath-care system”."

+### benefits
+- The biggest pro of this structure is the ease of adding/updating code.
+Since the bulk of the code is broken down into different features (modules) it is easy to add new features or update existing `modules`.
+This separation also simplifies the codebase since now files can be considered private which helps with understanding the codebase.

+- Another benefit is that the code outside the `modules` folder is generally pretty simple to understand since most of the business logic is wrapped up inside the `modules` folder.
+This again makes understanding and working with the code that much easier.

 ### Rule of Thumb
 - Don't use or import one module in another module directly.
 Use global store to manage common states.